Pioneer Express Trail 1 - Feb. '25

 ![]() |

-This was an enjoyable walk, about four miles total, with many grade changes & a variety of landscapes.
+This was a scenic walk, about four miles total, with many grade changes & a variety of landscapes.
+It seemed like a good workout, on a perfect mid-winter's day, with little wind and our walking pace kept us warm.

 return to index